RubyMine enables you to work with YAML files (.yml, .yaml) and supports the following capabilities:

 For instance, you can navigate between anchors and aliases.

-Let’s see on some YAML-specific features available in the editor.
+Let’s explore some YAML-specific features available in the editor.

 Anchors and aliases